privacy-tech-lab/privacy-pioneer/README.md

   - Email Address
   - Custom Keywords

+**Note**: Privacy Pioneer is using an external service that will receive a user's IP address to query Location data that will be used to identify the user's Location in web traffic of visited websites.
+We tried our best to ensure that the external service's data practices are privacy-preserving.
+A user's IP address is sent to the service upon restarting the browser or making changes to the Watchlist.

 ## 5. Extension Architecture

 An overview of the architecture of Privacy Pioneer is available [separately](https://github.com/privacy-tech-lab/privacy-pioneer/blob/main/architecture_overview.md).
 (The document is up to date as of its most recent commit date.
 Later architectural changes are not reflected.)